eshion/vim-sync/README.md

 vim-sync
 ========

-Automatic sync local buffer to remote in vim
+Automatic sync local and remote file in vim

 Installation